-You’re driving along minding your own business when suddenly some jerk cuts you off without even signaling or checking his blind spot.- can you say road rage?
+You’re driving along minding your own business when suddenly some aggressive jerk cuts you off without even signaling or checking his blind spot — can you say road rage?
 Yikes.
 You’re muttering, “What an idiot!”

 Yep, there are plenty of idiots out there.
 They speed up to beat red lights, they tailgate you, they flash their lights because they think you’re driving too slowly, they cut you off without so much as a turn signal to warn you, they honk their horns, and they regularly provide other drivers with the one-finger salute — how rude.
 You’re just trying to make your morning commute in peace!

 Your first response might be to whip out your phone and tweet angrily about it.
-You might even be tempted to speed up to teach that idiot a lesson.
+You might even be tempted to speed up to teach that idiot driver a lesson.
 Please don’t!
-People have been run off the road, found themselves in car accidents and have even been shot over such trivial circumstances … it’s not worth it!
+People have been run off the road, found themselves in car accidents and have even been shot by enraged motorists over such trivial circumstances… it’s not worth it!
 Not to mention a lot of these behaviors mean you’re engaging in distracted driving, which is also super dangerous.

-According to Merriam Webster, the definition of road rage is “angry and aggressive behavior by a driver who is upset by how another person is driving”.
+According to Merriam-Webster, the definition of road rage is “angry and aggressive behavior by a driver who is upset by how another person is driving.”
 According to the AAA Foundation for Traffic Safety, the majority of aggressive drivers are “young, poorly educated men between 16 and 26.”
 The AAA Foundation also notes that if these vehicle operators are suffering from IED (Intermittent Explosive Disorder) then these aggressive drivers could be anyone, regardless of income or education.

 While “aggressive driving” is just a traffic offense, “road rage” is a driver-blamed criminal offense.
 You don’t want to wind up doing serious jail time from vehicular homicide.

 Here are some tips for avoiding road rage and turning into an aggressive driving monster: